kwcityhk/hkupop-legco/README.md

 * Disclaimer and License

+    This work has nothing to do with my work and the organisation I work in.
+Absolutely nothing.

     I have no relationship with the programme or HKU related to this programme.
 There is no gurantee or expectataion of any correctness etc. on its analysis.

+    Any work done here is for the wider community and civil society.
+It has nothing to do with politics per sec and any comment related to that would be deleted.
+It is all about open data.

     For the copyright of the data, you have to refer to hkupop.
 I just heard today (9 July 2016 in a seminar) from Mr Robert Chung they release the data for pubic use but do not mention the license.
 You can search for that web site for that information.